cjus/node-neo4j-presentation/presentation/readme.md

 <img src="alex-introduces-tom-and-susan.png" width="400"/>

-when lots of nodes and links exists, graphs can become quite complex, such as the web of social acquaintances on Facebook and LinkedIn.
+Graphs can become quite complex when lots of nodes and links exists, such as with a web of social acquaintances on Facebook and LinkedIn.

 <img src="graph4.png" width="400"/>